Skip to content

 3 min read

-Make sure to see the official Expo documentation on using ESLint in your React Native project.
+Make sure to see the official Expo documentation for latest details on using ESLint in your React Native project.

 When writing JavaScript, I spend a good amount of time fixing basic mistakes.
 Different project files sometimes end up following different syntax and formatting conventions.